 When a faculty member suspects a violation of the Academic Integrity Policy, the faculty member meets privately with the student (in person, or by phone with email documentation, if a face-to-face meeting is impossible, as can happen at the end of a semester) as soon as possible but within five business days of discovering the alleged violation, presents the evidence, and asks for an explanation.
-Specific time limits within the process may be extended for reasonable cause at the discretion of the Director of Academic Services & Advising or designee.
+Specific time limits within the process may be extended for reasonable cause at the discretion of the EDSS or designee.
 Faculty who are aware of a prior violation either directly or indirectly must limit their navigation of the procedures below to each individual infraction or make no reference to a prior offense.
-The faculty member and the student may arrive at one of the following conclusions:
+The Faculty member and the student may arrive at one of the following conclusions:

-- A. Both agree that a violation did not occur, and the case is dismissed.
-No written report is necessary. - B. Both agree that the action was an unintentional matter resulting from miscommunication or lack of understanding.
-The faculty member and student agree to a limited sanction (e.g. a reduction in the grade for the assignment, a requirement to rewrite and resubmit the assignment and/or the requirement that the student schedule an appointment with the Writing Center personnel for assistance on proper procedure, etc.) within five business days of their initial meeting.
-Reporting of the incident to the Director of Academic Services & Advising is left to the discretion of the faculty member.
-If reported, the faculty member provides an informal/formative or formal letter to the Director of Academic Services & Advising or designee who will review all reports to determine if a repeat offense has occurred.
+A. Both agree that a violation did not occur, and the case is dismissed.
+No written report is necessary.

+- B. Both agree that the action was an unintentional matter resulting from miscommunication or lack of understanding.
+The Faculty member and student agree to a limited sanction (e.g., a reduction in the grade for the assignment, a requirement to rewrite and resubmit the assignment and/or the requirement that the student schedule an appointment with Tutoring Services personnel for assistance on proper procedure, etc.) within five business days of their initial meeting.
+Reporting of the incident to the EDSS is left to the discretion of the faculty member.
+If reported, the faculty member provides an informal/formative or formal letter to the EDSS or designee who will review all reports to determine if a repeat offense has occurred.
 Refer to sections C and D for additional information on informal/formative and formal letters. - C. Both agree that an academic integrity incident did occur but that the incident is not serious enough to be considered a formal academic performance or conduct violation.
-Within five business days of their initial meeting the faculty member imposes developmental, educational, and course outcomes; and provides an informal/formative letter, which describes the incident and outcomes to the student and to the Director of Academic Services & Advising.
+Within five business days of their initial meeting, the faculty member imposes developmental, educational, and course outcomes, and provides an informal/formative letter, which describes the incident and outcomes to the student and to the EDSS.

 An informal/formative letter is a temporary record created by a faculty member and does not constitute action by the College.
-The letter allows the faculty member to address an academic integrity incident through guidance and accountability within the facultystudent relationship.
+The letter allows the faculty member to address an academic integrity incident through guidance and accountability within the faculty-student relationship.
 An informal/formative letter is not considered part of a student's permanent academic record and is destroyed either after graduation or one year after the student has voluntarily withdrawn from the College.
 If the student authorizes the release of college disciplinary records to a third party (such as an undergraduate college, graduate school, employer, etc.), an informal/formative letter is not disclosed.
 Prior to its being destroyed, an informal/formative letter is disclosed only under the following circumstances:

-- a) With the relevant members of the Academic Integrity or Academic Appeals Board in the case of a repeated violation of the Academic Integrity Policy; or - b) When disclosure is appropriate or necessary under the Family Educational Rights and Privacy Act of 1974 (FERPA; e.g., upon request from law enforcement, in conjunction with the issuance of a valid subpoena, etc.).

-D. Both agree that an academic integrity incident did occur and that the incident is serious enough to be considered a formal academic performance or conduct violation.
-Within five business days of their initial meeting the feaulty member impages days learness to be academic performance of the second second

-Within five business days of their initial meeting the faculty member imposes developmental, educational, and course outcomes, and provides a formal letter that describes the incident and outcomes to the student and to the Director of Academic Services and Advising.
+- a) With the relevant members of the Academic Integrity or Academic Appeals Board in the case of a repeated violation of the Academic Integrity Policy; or, - b) When disclosure is appropriate or necessary under the Family Educational Rights and Privacy Act of 1974 (FERPA; e.g., upon request from law enforcement, in conjunction with the issuance of a valid subpoena, etc.). - D. Both agree that an academic integrity incident did occur and that the incident is serious enough to be considered a formal academic performance or conduct violation.
+Within five business days of their initial meeting, the faculty member imposes developmental, educational, and course outcomes, and provides a formal letter that describes the incident and outcomes to the student and to the EDSS.